solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

         | Endpoint Type | Azure Function |
         | Endpoint | Select the **Select an endpoint** link, then choose the **{PREFIX}DTFunctions** Function app.
 For the Function, select the **broadcast** function.
 Select **Confirm Selection**. |

-    >**Note** Because we are running the Azure Digital Twins Explorer locally, we are not able to leverage the SignalR hub.
+    >**Note**: Because we are running the Azure Digital Twins Explorer locally, we are not able to leverage the SignalR hub.
 Alternatively, you could follow guidance on deploying the Azure Digital Twins Explorer as a cloud service and configure it to receive updates from SignalR.
 You can find this guidance on the [Azure Digital Twins Explorer repository](https://github.com/Azure-Samples/digital-twins-explorer#advanced).

 9. To enable device simulation, we will need to retrieve the IoT Hub connection string.

-   1. In the [Azure Portal](https://portal.azure.com), open the lab resource group and select the **IoT Hub** resource ({PREFIX}iothub).
+   - In the [Azure Portal](https://portal.azure.com), open the lab resource group and select the **IoT Hub** resource ({PREFIX}iothub).

-   2. From the left menu, select **Shared access policies**.
+   - From the left menu, select **Shared access policies**.

-   3. Select the **iothubowner** policy from the left menu.
+   - Select the **iothubowner** policy from the left menu.

-   4. In the **iothubowner** blade, select the **Copy** button next to the **Primary connection string** text box.
+   - In the **iothubowner** blade, select the **Copy** button next to the **Primary connection string** text box.
 Record this value for a future task.

         ![The iothubowner blade displays with the Copy button highlighted next to the primary connection string value.](media/iothubowner_primaryconnectionstring.png "iothubowner policy blade")